One big (straight, gay, multi-cultural, traditional) happy family.

 Face Doodling: Happens to Manny at a sleepover in "The Incident".

-Fake American: Gloria's weird attempt at reducing her accent in "Halloween".
+Fake American: In-universe.
+Gloria's weird attempt at reducing her accent in "Halloween".

 Fan Disservice: Cam in bike shorts.
 It's lampshaded by having his groin pixelated.